-Specifically, we study the expected maximum matching size in a random bipartite graph where the destinations of the d outgoing edges from each left-side vertex are chosen uniformly at random.
-This models typical independent perfect hash functions, that often yields an excellent approximation of real-life hash functions [10], [19].
+Specifically, we study the average performance of cuckoo hashing by analyzing the expected maximum matching size in the bipartite graph introduced above.
 We decompose each random bipartite graph into connected components, and then separately analyze each component and evaluate the size of its local maximum bipartite match.
+The size of the maximum bipartite matching is the sum of the sizes of all local matches.
 Then, we count the number of connected components in the graph and thus derive the size of the maximum matching in the entire graph.
-Remarkably, we can obtain an exact expression of the average best possible performance in any finite system.
-This nonasymptotic analysis is particularly needed when n and mare known to be small, such as in cache architecture.
+Surprisingly, we can obtain an exact expression of the average performance of cuckoo hashing in any finite system.

 We further show that the actual maximum matching size is sharply concentrated around its expected value.
 Thus, the difference between n and the expected maximum matching size provides, with high probability, the number of elements that should be stored in the off-chip DRAM.

-Second, we provide an exact analysis of a common multiple-choice hashing implementation in which the memory is (statically) partitioned into two segments, such that each segment corresponds to the image of one hash function; this implementation is particularly attractive when using single-ported memories.
+Second, we provide an exact analysis of a common cuckoo hashing implementation in which the memory is (statically) partitioned into two segments, such that each segment corresponds to the image of one hash function; this implementation is particularly attractive when using single-ported memories.

-Third, we present exact analysis when, in order to minimize the number of memory accesses, the average number of choices is less than 2.
+Third, we further present exact analysis when, in order to minimize the number of memory accesses, the average number of choices is less than 2.

-Fourth, we obtain a lower bound on the required DRAM size when the number of hashes d exceeds 2.
+Fourth, we also obtain a lower bound on the required DRAM size when the number of hashes d exceeds 2.

 We further evaluate our results on real-life Internet packet traces from an OC192 backbone link, using a real-life 64-bit mix hash function.
-We show that when the load is 1, i.e. n = m, we can insert an average of 83.81% of the packets within the hash table.
-Likewise, when the load is 0.6, i.e. n = 0.6m, we can insert in average 99.38% of the packets, thus only storing 0.62% on offchip DRAM.
-We further confirm our analytical models and show that our bounds for d > 2 are typically within 1% of the exact value.
+We show when the load is 1, i.e. n=m, we can insert an average of 83.81% of the packets within the hash table.
+Likewise, when the load is 0.6, i.e. n=0.6m, we can insert in average 99.38% of the packets, thus only storing 0.62% on off-chip DRAM.
+We further confirm our analytical models and show that our bounds for d>2 are typically within 1% of the exact value.

 Finally, we compare the network hash table throughput using different numbers d of hash functions.
 We first provide analytical results when the on-chip memory is partitioned into two (unequal) segments.
-Then, we run simulations and show that, unlike common belief, it is still worth using d = 2 hash functions beyond a load of 0.5, even though some of the packets are stored on DRAM.
-We also illustrate that the exact load at which a system with d = 3 outperforms a system with d = 2depends on ratio between the SRAM and the DRAM access times.
+Then, we run simulations and show that, unlike common belief, it is still worth using d=2 hash functions beyond a load of 0.5, even though some of the packets are stored on DRAM.
+We also illustrate how the exact load at which cuckoo hashing with d=3 hash functions outperforms traditional cuckoo hashing with d=2 depends on the SRAM/DRAM access time ratio.